chas-academy/u02-redesign-a-team/README.md

 October 26-28 - Use the basic structure of the homepage to create the other landing pages in HTML and review any updates to the homepage.
 Also review accessibility.

 ### Sprint 6
 October 29-30 - Finalise the project and validate the HTML and CSS code.
-No major changes to website will be performed at this time if no major issues occur.
+No major changes to the website will be performed at this time if no major issues occur.

 ## Credits (in no specific order)